vippsas/vipps-partner/README.md

 ## How to get access to portal.vipps.no

-Partners can order Vipps Logg Inn on [portal.vipps.no](https://portal.vipps.no).
+Partners that have a Norwegian organization number and Norwegian BankID can order Vipps Logg Inn on [portal.vipps.no](https://portal.vipps.no).
 The requirements for compliance are simpler than other products, since [Vipps Login API](https://vippsas.github.io/vipps-developer-docs/docs/APIs/login-api) does not allow for payments.

+**Please note:**
+* The partner must have a website.
+* The partner's Norewegian organization number must be clearly visible on the website.
-**Please note:** Mention in the application that you apply as a partner and that you need access to the API for your own development.
+* The partner must mention in the application that the application is for a partner and that it's for access to the API for development.

 When the partner's order for Vipps Logg Inn is approved, the partner can log in on